-Fig. 2 shows this relative enhancement of the halo mass-function in the f(R) simulations for different values of the background field today f{R0} , combining different box sizes as described in section II C. In the small field limit, the departure from Λ CDM becomes very small, so that individual high-mass halos change only slightly in mass.
-Due to the limited statistics in our simulation sample, we are not able to reliably estimate the uncertainties on the mass function deviation for the highest mass bin in case of the smallest field value.
+When the value of the f_R field becomes comparable to the cosmological potential wells, the chameleon effect starts to operate.
+This can be seen in the mass-function deviations for $|f{R0}|=10^{-5}$ and 10^{-6} (see Fig. 2).
+For the smallest field value, the departures from Λ CDM become very small, so that individual high-mass halos change only slightly in mass.
+Because of the limited statistics in our simulation sample, we are not able to reliably estimate the uncertainties on the mass-function deviation for the highest mass bin in this case.
 However, the mean deviation in this mass bin is consistent with zero.